 While caseload changes are in part a function of economic conditions, they cannot be fully accounted for by economic explanations (Blank 2002).
 States are not passive actors when it comes to basic assistance eligibility and benefit levels; they control income thresholds, time limits, family cap policies, and work participation requirements – all factors which may impact caseload sizes.
 It is difficult to untangle the specific impact of these policies on caseload sizes and even harder to discern their relationship to basic assistance expenditures given the circularity of program policies and spending.
-Nevertheless, given the significant decrease in caseloads between 1998 and 2013, and its similarity to the trend in basic assistance expenditures in Figure 5, it is important to control for changing caseloads.
-Hence, caseload, the annual percentage change in a state’s average monthly TANF or SSP-MOE recipient caseload is included in the analysis.
+Nevertheless, given the significant decrease in caseloads between 1998 and 2013, and parallel reduction in basic assistance spending, it is important to control for changing caseloads.
+Hence we include caseload, the annual percentage change in a state’s TANF caseload in an average month, including recipients in separate state programs.

 In addition, it is important examine whether work participation requirements influence basic assistance spending.
 The PRWORA mandated that 50% of all families and 90% of two-parent families receiving TANF assistance in a state be “engaged in work” in a fiscal year in order to avoid a reduction in the state’s block grant.
 Before FY 2007, a state could reduce its required work participation rate by the percentage decrease in its TANF caseload from FY 1995 levels.
-Since, as Figure 6 shows, caseloads declined dramatically in the years immediately following the passage of the PRWORA, states easily met this requirement.
+Since caseloads declined dramatically in the years immediately following the passage of the PRWORA, states easily met this requirement.
 However, the Deficit Reduction Act of 2005 made it more demanding for states to reduce their work participation rates by changing the fiscal year for calculating reductions in caseloads from FY 1995 to FY 2005.

 Since 1999 states have also been able to reduce the percentage of their caseload that must meet work requirements by spending more on MOE than is required.
 But, in addition to caseload reduction credits and excess MOE spending, states can satisfy their work participation rate requirement by altering the composition of their TANF caseloads.
 For example, a state can reduce the number of unemployed or difficult to employ recipients in the caseload by imposing stricter work requirements or eligibility criteria.
-The resulting caseload is more likely to meet the work participation requirement, but also is likely to be smaller and have higher average earned incomes, resulting in lower basic assistance expenditures.
+The resulting caseload is more likely to meet the work participation requirement, but also is likely to be smaller and have greater earnings, resulting in lower basic assistance expenditures.

 A state can also satisfy the work participation requirement by increasing the number of employed TANF recipients in the caseload.
 Some states have taken this approach and offer transitional benefits to TANF recipients who are ineligible due to increased earnings.
 For example, until October 2015, Michigan granted $10 to former TANF recipients for 6 months after becoming ineligible due to increased earnings if they continued to meet their work requirements.
 Likewise, in 2016 Missouri gave one-parent families working 30 hours per week after leaving TANF $50 for six months and New Jersey granted former recipients $200 for 24 months if they continued to work 20 hours per week (The Urban Institute n.d.; Giannarelli et al. 2017).
 The benefits allowed states to claim more employed TANF recipients in order to satisfy the work participation requirement, with the tangential effect of increasing basic assistance spending.